serge-hulne/Golid/README.md

 # Golid
-Solid-like front-end framework, but in Go (wasm)
+Solid-like front-end framework, but in i 100% in Go (wasm)